m-adnan8080/ansible-k8s-cluster/README.md

 }

 ```
+> Note: IP Address should match the libvirt default network IP

 Add your own ssh public-key to `echo` command in Vagrantfile
 ```
   cat ~/.ssh/id_rsa.pub   #### copy the output and replace ssh-public-key in below line of Vagrantfile ####